 Adverse changes in our credit rating may increase the rate of interest we pay and may impact the amount of credit available to us in the future.
-Our investment-grade credit rating at March 31, 2012 was BBB according to Standard & Poor's Rating Services, or S&P, and Baa3 according to Moody's Investors Services, Inc., or Moody's.
+Our investment-grade credit rating at June 30, 2012 was BBB according to Standard & Poor's Rating Services, or S&P, and Baa3 according to Moody's Investors Services, Inc., or Moody's.
 A downgrade by S&P to BB+ or by Moody's to Ba1 triggers an interest rate increase of 25 basis points with respect to \$750 million of our senior notes.
 Successive one notch downgrades increase the interest rate an additional 25 basis points, or annual interest expense by \$2 million, up to a maximum 100 basis points, or annual interest expense by \$8 million.

 In addition, we operate as a holding company in a highly regulated industry.
 Humana Inc., our parent company, is dependent upon dividends and administrative expense reimbursements from our subsidiaries, most of which are subject to regulatory restrictions.
 We continue to maintain significant levels of aggregate excess statutory capital and surplus in our state-regulated operating subsidiaries.
-Cash, cash equivalents, and short-term investments at the parent company were \$225 million at March 31, 2012 compared to \$494 million at December 31, 2011 primarily reflecting the acquisition of Arcadian, share repurchases, and the payment of dividends to stockholders.
+Cash, cash equivalents, and short-term investments at the parent company were \$1.3 billion at June 30, 2012 compared to \$494 million at December 31, 2011 primarily reflecting the payment of dividends to our parent company from our operating subsidiaries, discussed below, partially offset by share repurchases, the acquisition of Arcadian, and the payment of dividends to stockholders.
 As described in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations under the section titled "Health Insurance Reform," in December 2011, the NAIC issued proposed guidance indicating the insurance industry premium-based assessment may require accrual and associated subsidiary funding consideration in 2013 instead of 2014.
-This proposed NAIC guidance is contradictory to final GAAP guidance issued by the FASB in July 2011, which indicates the insurance industry premium-based assessment should be accrued beginning in 2014, the year in which it is payable.
+This proposed NAIC guidance is contradictory to final GAAP guidance issued by the FASB in July 2011, which requires accrual of the insurance industry premium-based assessment beginning in 2014, the year in which it is payable.
+In June 2012, the NAIC's SAP Working Group deferred issuing guidance that would have required accrual and associated subsidiary funding consideration related to the insurance industry premium-based assessment beginning in 2013.